 When a person dies without a will or has their will invalidated for whatever reason, the legal term is that they die intestate.
 This means the state becomes the executor of the estate, i.e. is responsible for locating your legal heirs and distributing your probate estate.
 An administrator is chosen by the probate court.
 Their goal is to try and duplicate how the average person would disperse their estate if they had a will.
 They may not take into account your wishes, the needs of your family and relatives, or any other relationships.

-When the state settles your estate, Probate Court agents decide how to divide your individual property, including who receives what and in what order, based on the Uniform Probate Code and state-specific laws.
+When the state settles your estate, Probate Court agents decide how to divide your individual property, including who receives what and in what order, based on the Uniform Probate Code and/or state-specific laws.